 Tobi J. Phillips, Ed.
 D. (cert), Headmaster, Founder of Village East Gifted, Inc.

-has been teaching students in grades N-12 for over forty-one years.
+has been teaching students in grades N-12 for over forty-four years.
 She received her B.A. from Ithaca College with a double major in Vocal Music and Anthropology.
 She earned three masters from Boston College: Masters of Education (M. Ed), Masters of Special Education (M. A.) and Special Education of the Blind and Visually Impaired (M.S.).
 She was accepted into the doctoral program at Teachers College, Columbia University where she became Ed.
 D. certified in Instructional Technology in Education.

 Grades 1-6 and Social Studies/English Grades 7-12